abridged/collabland-dev/docs/common-reference-docs/3-configuring-rules.md

 ]
 ```

-For ERC-1155, since it requires entering each token ID, we also support OpenSea collections which are on Etherum mainnet.
+For ERC-1155, since it requires entering each token ID, we also support OpenSea collections which are on Ethereum mainnet.
 For example, the following example requires at least 1 NFT of collection `conanscircle` on Ethereum Mainnet.

 ```json
 "rules": [